-Net cash provided by operating activities of \$251.7 million for the three months ended February 28, 2014 was primarily comprised of net income plus the net effect of non-cash items.
-The primary working capital sources of cash were net income coupled with decreases in trade receivables and increases in deferred revenue.
-Trade receivables declined primarily due to lower revenue levels and improved collections compared to the fourth quarter of fiscal 2013.
+Net cash provided by operating activities of \$619.2 million for the six months ended May 30, 2014 was primarily comprised of net income plus the net effect of non-cash items.
+The primary working capital sources of cash were net income coupled with increases in deferred revenue and decreases in trade receivables.
 The increase in deferred revenue is primarily due to increased subscription and ETLA activity for our individual, team and enterprise Creative Cloud offerings and increases in Digital Marketing and Digital Publishing hosted services, offset in part by decreases in billings for our maintenance and Creative product software upgrade plans which we discontinued in January 2013.
+Trade receivables declined primarily due to an increase in revenue linearity and improved collections compared to the fourth quarter of fiscal 2013.

-The primary working capital uses of cash were decreases in accrued expenses and increases in prepaid expenses and other assets.
-Accrued expenses decreased primarily due to payment of fiscal 2013 bonuses, commissions and other incentive plans occurring primarily in the first quarter of 2014.
-During the three months ended February 28, 2014, we also made our semi-annual interest payment associated with our Notes totaling \$31.1 million.
-The resulting reduction in accrued interest was partially offset by additional accruals made during the period.
-Prepaid expenses and other assets increased primarily due to higher prepaid employee benefit expenses largely associated with recognition of yearly fringe benefit expenses, which are estimated and recorded at the beginning of the fiscal year and are expensed throughout the fiscal year.
-Also contributing to the increase in prepaid expenses and other assets were payments of annual maintenance and support services associated with our licensed technologies, which are billed on a calendar-year basis and paid in January of fiscal 2014.
+The primary working capital uses of cash were increases in prepaid expenses and other current assets and decreases in trade payables.
+Prepaid expenses and other current assets increased primarily due to higher prepaid employee benefit expenses largely associated with recognition of yearly fringe benefit expenses, which are estimated and recorded at the beginning of the fiscal year and expensed throughout the fiscal year.
+Also contributing to the increase in prepaid expenses and other current assets is the timing of the billings and payments of annual maintenance and support services associated with our licensed technologies.
+This increase was partially offset by cash received for various tax receivables.
+Trade payables decreased primarily due to the timing of invoice receipts and cash payments largely associated with marketing activities.